 Roll-off rental, call Public Works and Parks 314-505-8560 for fee details

 Recycling reduces landfill cost for the City.
 If you need a recycling cart, new or replaced, Public Works and Parks call 314-505-8560

-Many of the services that touch our residents everyday lives are managed under the Public Works and Parks Department umbrella.
-The department has 60 full-time and part-time employees and about 10 contracted laborer positions to assist with seasonal operations.
+Many of the services that touch our residents everyday lives are managed under the Public Works Department umbrella.
+The department has 47 full-time and part-time employees and about 6 contracted laborer positions to assist with seasonal operations.
 All services and programs are provided utilizing an operational budget of about $10 million.

-Traditional city services such as snow and ice removal, street lighting, street maintenance, sanitation, recycling, construction management, engineering services, fleet maintenance, storm damage cleanup, public tree maintenance, City parks and Golf Course maintenance are provided under the auspices of the Public Works and Parks Department.
+Traditional city services such as snow and ice removal, street lighting, street maintenance, sanitation, recycling, construction management, and engineering services, are provided under the auspices of the Public Works Department.
 In addition to these traditional services, the City operates one of the state's oldest running recycling programs.

 Administration & Engineering Division